OliverFlecke/02805-Social-Graphs-and-Interactions-Project/text/Sentiment_plot_abs.md

-When looking at which airports which with Twitter sentiment that deviates most from the mean.
-Green nodes have more positive sentiment and red nodes are more negative.
-We find that the airports with more possitive Twitter sentiment are in general placed in the Middle East and Alaska, while the airports with more negative sentiments are in the Northern parts of Europe and around Madagascar.
+This plot illustrates which airports that have a sentiment value which deviates most from the mean.
+Green nodes have more positive sentiment and red nodes are more negative, where the size is relative to the difference from the mean.
+We find that the airports with more positive Twitter sentiment are in general placed in the Middle East and Alaska, while the airports with more negative sentiments are in the Northern parts of Europe and around Madagascar.